gautamkmahato/sqlite-editor/README.md

-# SQLite Online Editor
+# SQLCraft

-SQLite Online Editor is an open-source web application that allows you to manage SQLite databases through an intuitive user interface.
+SQLCraft is an open-source web application that allows you to manage SQLite databases through an intuitive user interface.
 With this tool, you can:

 - Select and manage your database folder.
 - Create, update, and delete databases.